About the course

 Performance at interview(s)

-Candidates will be shortlisted based on academic ability and the interview will generally be by telephone or by Skype (preferably with video) by a member of the admissions committee.
+Candidates will be shortlisted based on academic ability and fit with the course.
+The interview will generally be by telephone or by Skype (preferably with video) by a member of the admissions committee.
 Interviews tend to last around 30 minutes and you can expect to be asked some technical questions.
 There will be opportunity for you to ask your own questions (although these questions are not taken into account when assessing interview performance).

 You are not required to submit publications with your application, but if you do have publications please give details.

 Other qualifications, evidence of excellence and relevant experience